-In March 2015, the Company entered into a sponsored research agreement with COH in which the Company will fund continued research in the amount of \$2.0 million per year, payable in four equal installments, until 2020.
-The research covered under this arrangement is for $IL13R\alpha2$, CD123 and the Spacer technology.
-For the year ended December 31, 2018 and 2017, the Company recorded \$2.0 million and \$2.0 million, respectively, in research and development expenses on the statement of operations in connection with this agreement.
+In March 2015, the Company entered into a Sponsored Research Agreement ("SRA") with COH in which the Company will fund continued research in the amount of \$2.0 million per year, payable in four equal installments, through the first quarter of 2020.
+The research covered under this arrangement is for IL13R α 2, CD123 and the Spacer technology.
+For the year ended December 31, 2019 and 2018, the Company recorded \$2.0 million, respectively, in research and development expenses on the Statements of Operations in connection with this agreement.